BohdanRomanov/Restaurant-tips-analysis/README.md

-# Sales Analysis Project
+# Restaurant Tips Analysis

 ## Overview
-This project analyzes restaurant sales data using Python.
+This project analyzes restaurant tipping data using Python.

 ## Tools Used
 - Python